chariotsolutions/aws-examples/cloudtrail_aggregation/README.md

 # CloudTrail Aggregation

-This directory contains example programs for the blog post [Aggregating CloudTrail Log Files](https://chariotsolutions.com/blog/post/aggregating-files-in-your-data-warehouse).
+This directory contains example programs for the blog post [Aggregating Files In Your Data Lake](https://chariotsolutions.com/blog/post/aggregating-files-in-your-data-lake-part-1/).
 It consists of the following pieces:

 * [Stage 1](stage-1): a Lambda that aggregates raw CloudTrail log files into compressed NDJSON